davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 erosion and capping by both lavas and thin, enigmatic capping units.
 The last substantial stage of erosion carved small channels and built deltas and shallow lake deposits within localized basins.
-These lake deposits are often close in elevation and similar form to the Jezero deposits, suggesting that they may be products of the same system.
+These lake deposits are often close in elevation and similar form to the Jezero deposits, suggesting formation in the same system.

-As the Perseverance mission progresses, it will be critical to engage with the richness of this regional context, particularly the implications for a multiphase history of abundant water, both in the subsurface and as surface bodies of water.
+As the Perseverance mission progresses, it will be critical to situate the rover's findings in this multiphase history of subsurface and surface hydrology.
-Much of this history likely predates the surface features expressed in Jezero crater, but the records of these phases will have been preserved in fluvial sediments;
-the challenge is unmixing them!

-This long history also emphasizes the importance of the rover's planned extended mission out of Jezero Crater and south towards the proposed "Midway" landing site.
+The breadth of the system also underscores the importance of the rover's planned extended mission out of Jezero Crater and south towards the proposed "Midway" landing site.
 This will allow the rover to see many northeast Syrtis Major units _in situ_, which will provide an incredible wealth of information about the groundwater system